TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 ::::

 The technique of completing the squares is one way to 'diagonalize' a quadratic form.
-It may be turned into an algotithm that also works for quadratic forms in $n$ variables, but we will not pursuit that track.
+It may be turned into an algorithm that also works for quadratic forms in $n$ variables, but we will not pursue that track.
 There is a route that is more in line with the properties of symmetric matrices.

 Suppose $A$ is a symmetric matrix.
 We have seen (cf. {prf:ref}`Thm:SymmetricMat:OrthogDiag`) that it can be written as